 Self-forgiveness and the moral perspective of humility: Ian McEwan's Atonement

-What does it take to forgive oneself?
-I argue that reflection on Briony Tallis in Ian McEwan’s Atonement can help us understand two key aspects of self-forgiveness.
-First, she illustrates an unorthodox conception of humility that, I argue, aids the process of responsible self-forgiveness.
+Reflection on Briony Tallis in Ian McEwan’s Atonement can help us understand two key aspects of self-forgiveness.
+First, she illustrates an unorthodox conception of humility that aids the process of responsible self-forgiveness.
 Second, she fleshes out a self-forgiveness that includes continued self-reproach.
 While Briony illustrates elements of the self-absorption about which critics of continued self-reproach (such as Margaret Holmgren) are rightly concerned, she also shows a way of getting beyond this, such that the delicate balance between self-forgiveness and self-condemnation is upheld.
 Atonement also shows the significance for the task of self-forgiveness of a particular kind of narrative continuity.